Neuroscience-Informed Yoga Teaching™

 About the Creator of NIYT™

-Valerie Lucas is the creator of Neuroscience-Informed Yoga Teaching™ (NIYT™) and the founder of Yoga Teacher Academy™.
+Valerie Lucas is the creator of Neuroscience-Informed Yoga Teaching™ and founder of Yoga Teacher Academy™.

-She previously served as a Senior Master Trainer and curriculum architect for YogaSix, where she helped develop and scale teacher training programs across more than 200 studio locations.
+She previously served as a Senior Master Trainer and curriculum architect for YogaSix, where she helped develop and scale teacher training across more than 200 studio locations nationwide.

 Stay in the Conversation